davideboun21/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display the contents list of your current directory Write a script that changes the working directory to the user’s home directory.
+Write a script that changes the working directory to the user’s home directory